WaliHassanKhan/scheduler/README.txt

 The entries are sorted based on Time and Date.

-UPDATE: A delete button has been added to the website for removing any single entry.
+A delete button is also included alongside each entry which deletes that particular entry.